Creative Pathways offers a range of opportunities for nature connection and immersive creativity to support mental and physical health and wellbeing.

 Evaluations and Evidence for the Impact of our Work

-100% of participants interviewed state that being part of Rite to Freedom has supported them to make more positive choices and choose healthier directions in their lives.
+100% of participants interviewed state that being part of Creative Pathways has supported them to make more positive choices and choose healthier directions in their lives.

 This artwork below of a Dartmoor landscape was created by Gill Thompson for our ongoing impact evaluation.
-It is an interactive, multimedia celebration of the work of the charity with click through elements highlighting aspects of our delivery - supporting long term trauma and addiction recovery through nature connection, meditation and creative practice.
+It is an interactive, multimedia celebration of the work of the charity with click through elements highlighting aspects of our delivery – supporting mental and physical health and wellbeing through nature connection, meditation and creative practice.

 Click on the interactive icons to reveal: